jyrg02/Leiden/PCNI/Readings/Week 1/stefanbergerComparativeHistory2003.md

 >[!note] Purpose/Objective
 >![[PCNI - Types of Comparisons (Comparative History).png]]
-* Individualizing: Demonstrate the uniqueness of one particular case when compared to others (*ej: american exceptionalism*)
+* Individualizing: Demonstrate the uniqueness of one particular case when compared to others (*ej: american exceptionalism*) --> Case studies
 	* Asymmetrical: Use a lot of cases to reveal more about the unit of study
+> Is a case study of one nation and ever so often there is a remark Gives international context to the event --> Seminar
-* Universalizing: Identify similarities between cases
+* Universalizing: Identify similarities between cases --> Case studies
 	* Symmetrical: Give weight to all of the cases compared.
+>Tends to have 2 to 5 cases which are systematically compared either by country or by themes --> Seminar
-* Encompassing comparisons: Explaining differences between cases that share general commonalities (*ej: nationalism studies*)
+* Encompassing comparisons: Explaining differences between cases that share general commonalities (*ej: nationalism studies*)--> Not as useful according to Storm
 * Variation-finding: Different cases are understood as one variation of a particular phenomena. (*ej: comparative fascism*)
 * Synchronic comparisons: Concerned with a particular event and ignoring historical antecedents (p.
-167)
+167) --> Not as useful according to Storm
 * Diachronic comparisons: Concerned with changes of concepts over a period of time.
 "Different times for different social contexts" (p.
 167)
 >[!note] Intentions
 * Detachment from object of study